 6. How should I treat my bio on my website?

 As one of the top read pages on advisors’ websites your bio or about page will be read.
 There are many different approaches you can take to treating your bio on your website.
 It truly comes down to how you want to market your business.
 Your bio should be authentic and personal.
 Prospects are not only looking for an advisor that’s qualified to do his or her job but they are also looking for personal touches that make him or her more human and relatable.
 If there are specific aspects of your background that make you uniquely suited to help the niche market you target, make sure to include those points as well.
 Unsure how to write a strong bio?
 Here are some helpful tips.

 7. Should I include my company location if I work with clients in multiple locations/throughout the US?

-Finding ways to ‘hyperlocalize’ your content strategy for your website is key for SEO ranking.
-Trying to compete in a Google search for “financial advisor” is much more difficult then “financial advisor Ann Arbor, Michigan,” for example.
+Finding ways to ‘hyper-localize’ your content strategy for your website is key for SEO ranking.
+Trying to compete in a Google search for “financial advisor” is much more difficult than “financial advisor Ann Arbor, Michigan,” for example.
 The more geo-targeted you can get in your content the higher search engine rankings you’ll receive.
 Even if your practice truly is global there are likely local flairs you should capitalize on.

 You may also like: Top 5 Tips for Marketing to the HENRY Demographic, Webinar Replay: 5 Simple Digital Marketing Tips for Financial Advisors & Content Marketing Toolkit: Tips & Templates for Financial Advisors